AveryJD/website-analytics-with-avery/README.md

 # Avery Doiron's Personal Website

-This is a personal website I created to showcase my portfolio and content I create.
+This is my personal website that I created to showcase my portfolio and content I create.

+You can find the website at [analyticswithavery.com](https://analyticswithavery.com)

 ## Features
 - About Me